atomheartother/wanwan-html5/README.md

 # Credit
 I try to find the artists whose art I use, if you made one of these faces and want credit, contact me about it!

-- Link and DJSona are by [Kirbmaster](http://kirbmaster.deviantart.com/)
+- Link, DJSona, Papi, Tracer, Tamamo, D.Va, Kanna, Bayonetta, Miia: [Kirbmaster](http://kirbmaster.deviantart.com/)

 # Contact
 Have a suggestion, a complaint, a compatibility issue with your browser?
 Drop an issue on here or email me at atomheartother@gmail.com